IDEMSInternational/open-app-builder/documentation/docs/components/round_button.md

 # Round button

-A round button is a graphical user interface (GUI) component that has a circular appearance and functions as an interactive element.
-It is often used to trigger actions, navigate through different screens or menus, or initiate specific operations within the app.
-The appearance of round buttons can vary depending on the app's design guidelines or the preferences of the app developer.
-It can have different colors, sizes, and even icons or text within them to provide visual cues about their functionality.
+A round button is an interactive element with a circular appearance.
+It is used to trigger actions, such as navigating through different screens or menus, or initiating specific operations within the app.
+Round buttons can have different colours, sizes, and even icons within them to provide visual cues about their functionality.
 ## Example

 | type        | name                                      |parameter_list |